top of page

 Is there financial assistance if a child in foster care is living with my family?

 Yes.
-Payments are based on the child’s age and their level of need.
+In VA, payments are based on the child’s age and their level of need.
 As a result, it can vary from child to child and change throughout their placement.

 What are the expectations of a foster parent?
 What are the primary responsibilities?

-As a foster parent, you’re expected to meet the needs of a child placed with your family just as you would a biological child.
+As a foster parent in VA, you’re expected to meet the needs of a child placed with your family just as you would a biological child.
 You will also need to be a member of the treatment team process.

 Can I adopt a child in foster care?